A lower bound on the multicolor size-Ramsey numbers of paths in hypergraphs: Corollaries, more precise bounds, and a further extension

 \end{theorem}

 \begin{proof} This is just a generalization of Theorem~\ref{thm:main1ell}, but the proof is easier since we are assuming that every vertex in $H$ contains a copy of $F$ in its link graph.
-Thus if we color the edges as in the proof of Theorem~\ref{thm:main1ell}, there can be no monochromatic copy of any $H\in \cH$ which intersects $S$ since this would imply that if $i\in [t]$ is minimum such that $V(H)\cap S_i\neq \emptyset$, then $v\in V(H)\cap S_i$ has no monochromatic copy of $F$ in its link graph. \end{proof}
+Indeed, if we color the edges as in the proof of Theorem~\ref{thm:main1ell}, there can be no monochromatic copy of any $H\in \cH$ which intersects $S$ (otherwise, if $i\in [c]$ is minimum such that $V(H)\cap S_i\neq \emptyset$, then $v\in V(H)\cap S_i$ has no monochromatic copy of $F$ in its link graph). \end{proof}

 As an application, let $\mathcal{C}^{(k)}_{\geq 2k-1}$ denote the family of $k$-uniform tight cycles on at least $2k-1$ vertices.
 Note that for all $C\in \mathcal{C}^{(k)}_{\geq 2k-1}$ and all $v\in V(C)$, the link graph of $v$ in $C$ contains a copy of $P_{2k-2}^{(k-1)}$.
 We obtain the following corollary of Theorem~\ref{thm:link}, Theorem~\ref{thm:main2ell}, and Proposition~\ref{prop:manycolour}.